Horace Greeley: Final month and death

-Greeley resumed the editorship of the Tribune, but quickly learned there was a movement underway to unseat him.
-He found himself unable to sleep, and after a final visit to the Tribune on November 13 (a week after the election) he remained under medical care.
+Greeley resumed editorship of the Tribune but quickly learned that a movement to unseat him was underway.
+He found himself unable to sleep, and after a final visit to the Tribune on November 13 (a week after the election), he remained under medical care.
 At the recommendation of a family physician, Greeley was sent to Choate House, the asylum of Dr. George Choate at Pleasantville, New York.
-There, he continued to worsen, and he died on November 29, with his two surviving daughters and Whitelaw Reid at his side.
+There, he continued to worsen, and he died on November 29, with his two surviving daughters and Reid at his side.

 His death came before the Electoral College balloted.
 His 66 electoral votes were divided among four others, principally Indiana governor-elect Thomas A. Hendricks and Greeley's vice presidential running mate, Benjamin Gratz Brown.

 Although Greeley had requested a simple funeral, his daughters ignored his wishes and arranged a grand affair at the Church of the Divine Paternity, later the Fourth Universalist Society in the City of New York, where Greeley was a member.
 He is buried in Brooklyn's Green-Wood Cemetery.
 Among the mourners were old friends, Tribune employees including Reid and Hay, his journalistic rivals, and a broad array of politicians, led by President Grant.

 Appraisal

 Despite the venom that had been spewed over him in the presidential campaign, Greeley's death was widely mourned.
 Harper's Weekly, which had printed Nast's cartoons, wrote, "Since the assassination of Mr. Lincoln, the death of no American has been so sincerely deplored as that of Horace Greeley; and its tragical circumstances have given a peculiarly affectionate pathos to all that has been said of him."
 Henry Ward Beecher wrote in the Christian Union, "when Horace Greeley died, unjust and hard judgment of him died also".
 Harriet Beecher Stowe noted Greeley's eccentric dress, "That poor white hat!
 If, alas, it covered many weaknesses, it covered also much strength, much real kindness and benevolence, and much that the world will be better for".

 Greeley supported liberal policies towards the fast-growing western regions; he memorably advised the ambitious to "Go West, young man."
-He hired Karl Marx because of his interest in coverage of working-class society and politics, attacked monopolies of all sorts, and rejected land grants to railroads.
+He hired Karl Marx because of his interest in covering working-class society and politics, attacked monopolies of all sorts, and rejected land grants to railroads.
 Industry would make everyone rich, he insisted, as he promoted high tariffs.
-He supported vegetarianism, opposed liquor, and paid serious attention to any ism anyone proposed.
+He supported vegetarianism and opposed the consumption of alcohol.